AustrianTradingMachine/xwrpr/README.md

-xtbwrp - A wrapper for the API of XTB
+xwrpr - A wrapper for the API of XTB
 =================

 <br/>